-Stephen Hilger is a photographer based in Brooklyn whose work traces historical memory in the social landscape.
+Stephen Hilger is a photographer whose work traces historical memory in the social landscape.
 His monograph, Back of Town (SPQR Editions, 2016), chronicles the disappearance of a neighborhood in New Orleans.
+BLVD, a limited edition publication (ROMAN NVMERALS, 2017) presents visual motifs at the intersection of public and private spaces throughout Los Angeles.

-Hilger has exhibited at venues including Contemporary Art Exhibitions in Los Angeles, the Contemporary Art Center New Orleans, and Transmitter in Brooklyn.
+Hilger has exhibited at venues including Acta International, Rome; Los Angeles Contemporary Art Exhibitions; Black Dragon Society, Los Angeles; the Contemporary Art Center New Orleans; and Transmitter, Brooklyn.
 His photographs are in the collections of the Los Angeles County Museum of Art and the New Orleans Museum of Art.
 Hilger's photographs have appeared in periodicals including New York Magazine and the New York Times.
-Photographic essays by Hilger were published in Grand Hotel: Redesigning Modern Life (Vancouver Art Gallery/Hatje Kantz, 2013) and Both Sides of Sunset: Photographing Los Angeles (Metropolis Books, 2015).
-Hilger writes about photography and contemporary art and curates exhibitions including solo shows by Lee Friedlander and Andy Warhol.
+He has written about photography and contemporary art including for Aperture’s PhotoBook Review and BOMB.
 Hilger received his B.A. and M.F.A. degrees from Columbia University and was a fellow in the Whitney Museum of American Art's Independent Study Program.
-He currently teaches at Pratt Institute where he is the Chair of the Photography Department.
+He teaches at Pratt Institute where he is an Associate Professor in the Photography Department.

 Contact him at email@example.com